ziganshina-dinara/Boot_camp_Warn_up/README.md

-In order to solve each of the following problems: finding a motif in DNA, genome assembly with perfect coverage, Bellman-Ford algorithm, finding connected components and quick sorting algorithm - the function was written.
+In order to solve each of the following problems: finding a motif in DNA, genome assembly with perfect coverage, Bellman-Ford algorithm, finding connected components and quick sorting algorithm - the functions were written.
 These functions are presented in warn_up.ipynb.
 Below I will describe how every function can be used for solving problem.

  ## Problem 1.
 Finding a Motif in DNA.